For patients

 How likely is it that your breast cancer will return?

 Your Recurrence Score result provides information on your individualized risk of recurrence - the likelihood that your cancer will return at another site in your body other than the breast.
-This number is provided as a percentage and reflects your risk if you take hormone therapy alone.4
+This number is provided as a percentage and reflects your risk if you take endocrine therapy alone.1

-Node-negative: 9-year risk of distant recurrence (node-negative patients with a RS result of 0-100)
+Node-negative: 10-year risk of distant recurrence (node-negative patients with a RS result of 0-100)

-A distant recurrence risk of 8% means out of 100 patients, 8 will have their breast cancer return at another site in their body within 10 years.
+A distant recurrence risk of 7% means out of 100 patients 7 will have their breast cancer return someplace else in their body within the next 10 years.

 A doctor looking at mammogram results with a patient.